How to Eliminate a Fall Hazard

 When a company doesn’t plan ahead or take the time to do a job hazard analysis, unsafe work conditions can sneak up on them.
 This lack of diligence means that employers often reach for the “quick and easy” solution.
-That solution is usually PPE.
-While Personal Protective Equipment is very useful in mitigating hazards to your employees, it should never be the first choice.
+That solution is usually Personal Protective Equipment (PPE).
+While PPE is very useful in mitigating hazards to your employees, it should never be the first choice.

 This isn’t an opinion; it is OSHA’s “Hierarchy of Controls” which looks like this: